Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ### Action Items
 * Talk to customers to find target segment.
 Talk to customers.
 Talk to customers.
-* Talk to other neobank founders to figure out what did and did not work
+* Talk to other neo-bank founders to figure out what did and did not work
 * Talk to prior similar products that have failed
    * Identify what they learned that did and did not work
    * Learn what has changed about the market timing